Getting Started with CodeLogician

 codelogician --help

-Typical CodeLogician Workflows
+Typical CodeLogician CLI Workflow

 • Convert source code into formal models

-• Run reasoning with the eval command
+• Run reasoning with the codelogician eval command (prove properties, find counterexamples, decompose function state-space, …)

-• Inspect proofs, counterexamples, and artifacts
+• Inspect proofs, counterexamples, generated tests, and artifacts

 What CodeLogician Provides